0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

       vault write iden3/import/pbkey key_type=ethereum private_key=<privkey>
       ```

-3. To setup your Issuer Node and make it all up and running, you need to configure it first.
+3. To set up your Issuer Node and make it all up and running, you need to configure it first.
 This is done using a `config.toml` file.
 The repository provides you with a `config.toml.sample` file that contains different fields and their sample values.
 To start configuring these fields, create a `config.toml` file in your repository and paste the contents of the `config.toml.sample` in it.
 Now you can set values as required:

 - ServerPort: Enter the port on which Issuer Node would start.
 (Example: 3001)